phdata/edge2ai-workshop/README.md

 ![](./images/image19.png)

-**NOTE**: Chrome users should not have issues here but IE users have had issues with the interactivity of CDSW because it will look like the workbench is always being created.
+**NOTE**: Chrome users shouldn't have issues here but IE users have had issues with the interactivity of CDSW because it will look like the workbench is always being created (red line) and never change to an "up" state (green line) without a manual refresh.

 Once the Engine is ready, run the following command to install some required libraries:
 ```